10 Ways to Lower Your AC Bill in Texas (Without Sweating It Out)

 This is one of the biggest energy myths out there.
 Closing vents in unused rooms does NOT save energy.
 Your AC pushes the same amount of air regardless.
 Closed vents increase pressure in the ducts, which forces air out through leaks, makes the blower motor work harder, and can freeze the evaporator coil.
 Leave all vents open, even in rooms you don't use.

-A dirty filter makes your AC work harder to push air through.
-ENERGY STAR says replacing a clogged filter can reduce energy use by 5-15%.
+A dirty filter makes your AC work harder to push air through, which drives up your electric bill fast.
+ENERGY STAR says a simple AC filter replacement can reduce energy use by 5-15%.
 During San Antonio summers when your system runs all day, check the filter every 30 days.
 If you have pets or allergies, you might need to change it even more often.

 The average home loses about 30% of conditioned air through duct leaks.
 That's cool air you're paying for going straight into your attic or crawl space.
+Duct sealing is one of the best ways to save money on AC.
 Check for visible gaps at duct connections and seal them with mastic sealant or metal tape (not regular duct tape, which fails in heat).
-For a thorough fix, have a pro pressure-test and seal your ducts.
+For a thorough fix, have a licensed HVAC contractor pressure-test and seal your ducts.

 7. Block the Sun

 Close blinds and curtains on south and west-facing windows during the afternoon.
-Solar heat gain through windows can raise indoor temps by 10-20 degrees.
-Blackout curtains or solar shades make the biggest difference.
-If you're looking at a bigger investment, window film or solar screens can block up to 70% of heat gain.
+Solar heat gain through windows can raise indoor temps by 10-20°F. Blackout curtains or solar shades make the biggest difference.
+If you're looking at a bigger investment, window film or solar screens can block up to 70% of heat gain and are a popular choice across San Antonio.

 8. Keep Your Outdoor Unit Clean

 Your condenser needs clear airflow to release heat.
-If it's clogged with dirt, cottonwood, or grass clippings, your system runs longer and harder.
+If it's clogged with dirt, cottonwood seeds, or grass clippings, your system runs longer and harder.
 Rinse the coils with a garden hose every month or two.
 Keep at least two feet of clearance around the unit, and trim back any vegetation.

-A well-maintained AC runs up to 15% more efficiently than a neglected one.
-A professional tune-up includes checking refrigerant levels, cleaning coils, inspecting electrical connections, and testing the thermostat.
-It costs about $89 and can prevent the kind of breakdowns that happen on the hottest day of the year.
+An energy-efficient AC runs up to 15% better than a neglected one.
+A professional AC tune-up includes checking refrigerant levels, cleaning coils, inspecting electrical connections, and testing the thermostat.
+Preventive AC maintenance costs about $89 and can prevent the kind of breakdowns that happen on the hottest day of the year.
+It's the best investment you can make to lower your electric bill over the long run.

 10. Don't Cool an Empty House

-If you're going on vacation, set the thermostat to 85.
-Turn off ceiling fans (remember, they cool people, not rooms).
+If you're going on vacation, set the thermostat to 85°F. Turn off ceiling fans (remember, they cool people, not rooms).
 Close all blinds.
-This alone can save $5-10 per day.
+This alone can save $5-$10 per day.
 A smart thermostat lets you cool the house back down before you walk in the door.

 Ceiling Fans vs. AC: The Real Numbers